michaelfagan/faganfinder/readme.md

     * JavaScript in `index.js`
 3. `ruby build.rb`
 4. fix any errors reported
-    * any new (and existing links) that are detected to be possibly broken can be viewed on `test/bad_links.html` and tested manually
+    * any new (and existing) links that are found to be possibly broken can be viewed on `test/bad_links.html` and tested manually
 5. view final output as above
-6. review diffs, commit, and push
+6. review diffs, commit, push